 This observance is interpreted in the scholion as a victory of the Pharisees over the Sadducees in the following dispute over the daily sacrifice: Should the sacrifice be funded solely from terumat ha-lishka (the public exchequer) or from the individual?
 According to the scholion, the Sages enacted the half-sheqel rule in order to fund the daily sacrifices.
 By implication, Eyal Regev claims, the exchange of words appears in the context of a sweeping Sadducee-Boethusian objection to the half-sheqel enactment, by which all of Israel participates in funding the daily sacrifices.
 The dispute had practical implications for the performance of the daily rite in the Temple and for the symbolic public meaning of the sacrificial service.

 In view of these remarks, let us observe M. Sheqalim.
 The first two chapters of the tractate deal with commandments relating to giving the half-sheqel and the ways in which the contribution is to be collected.
 The first chapter seems to be built on two textual strata.
-The stam Mishna, the passage not attributed to any particular sage, describes a chronological sequence—’On the first of Adar they make a public announcement […] On the fifteenth they read the megila [Esther] […].’
-Two notes by R. Yehudah are arranged inside this sequence and add a dimension of historical depth to the description.
-In the second of these remarks, R. Yehudah testifies about a dispute between Ben Bukhrei and R. Yoḥanan ben Zakkai regarding the exemption of the priests from remitting the tax (1:4); I discuss it below.
-Prior to this Mishna—in Mishna 3—we find the reason for the exemption: ‘for the ways of peace.
+The stam Mishna, the passage not attributed to any particular sage, describes a chronological sequence—‘On the first of Adar they make a public announcement […] On the fifteenth they read the megila [Esther] […]’.
+Two notes by R. Yehuda are arranged inside this sequence and add a dimension of historical depth to the description.
+In the second of these remarks, R. Yehuda testifies about a dispute between Ben Bukhrei and R. Yoḥanan ben Zakkai regarding the exemption of the priests from remitting the tax (1:4); I discuss it below.
+Prior to this Mishna—in Mishna 3—we find the reason for the exemption: ‘for the ways of peace’.

 On the 15th [of Adar] tables would be set up [in order to exchange money] throughout the land.
 On the 25th they would set up in the Temple.
 When they moved to the Temple, they began to mortgage [property and other valuables for coins].
 From whom did they take mortgages?
 Levites, Israelites, converts, and freed slaves.
 They did not take mortgages from women, slaves and children.
 Any child whose father has begun to pay the sheqel for him, [the father] cannot stop paying the half-sheqel on his behalf.
 They did not take mortgages from priests, for the sake of peace.

-The Mishna describes an assertive system that collected sheqalim from the public and seemingly enjoyed social backing—the setting up of ‘tables.’
+The Mishna describes an assertive system that collected sheqalim from the public and seemingly enjoyed social backing—the setting up of ‘tables’.
 It may be seen that the Jewish institutions did not settle for ‘tables’ that taxpayers should approach on their own; instead, they also sent tax collectors into the public domain.
 Furthermore, those who failed to donate their half-sheqel mortgaged their property.
 Evidently, only the priests refrained from mortgaging.
 The historical documentation and previous scholarship regarding the half-sheqel suggest that the priests, who may well have been Sadducees or vestiges of the same, objected to the half-sheqel tax and therefore refrained from cooperating with the Sages and the public institution that enforced payment.
 The existence of Sages who believed that priests, too, should remit the half-sheqel is insinuated by the absence of an exemption for priests at the beginning of the Mishnaic passage.
 Additional sources in this chapter reinforce this conclusion.
 The first is Mishna 5, which omits the priests from those exempted from the pledge.
 The second is Mishna 6, which determines who owes and who is exempt from the kolobon (κολοός), a small coin used to pay the moneychanger’s fee, i.e., a surcharge.
 Anyone who owes the half-sheqel also owes the kolobon, but those whose duty is not clearly established are exempt from it: